Table of Contents

 More women are graduating college and hold more graduate degrees than men.
 They are reaching higher corporate levels, and there are more women-owned or founded businesses.
 They are making progress, as women are primary breadwinners in 41% of US homes but still carry the additional caregiving and household duties.

-When it comes to women achieving success in their careers, moving from entry levels to ever-higher corporate levels, they need to understand how to negotiate compensation packages better.
+When it comes to women achieving success in their careers, moving from entry levels to ever-higher corporate levels, they need to understand ways to negotiating salary compensation packages better.
 Women tend to be less assertive and more accommodative than men.
 That may leave significant money on the table, starting with their first job’s salary.

 When women get a lower salary than men for the same job and experience, we should not dismiss that difference even for just one year.
 It becomes cumulative.
 She starts with a lower base.
 Even if she and her male counterpart get identical raises and promotions over the same years worked, the impact of compounding interest leaves a sizable gap in her comparable net worth.